Gain Student Independence With ➔

 Books like Tops and Bottoms work well when talking about plants, but also animal personification.
 Science books provide an opportunity for interaction with rich vocabulary and concepts.

 Tree Lady pairs perfectly with Women’s History Month, learning about habitats, and social change.
-If you take a step back and plan for an entire year or unit you can find some great pieces of literature that tie everything together.
+If you take a step back and plan for an entire year or unit, you can find some great pieces of literature that tie everything together.

 Student Interest Books